NeuromatchAcademy/course-content/README.md

 ### Mon, July 13: What do models buy us?

 **Description** Introduce different example model types (Marr 1-3, what/how/why) and the kinds of questions they can answer.
-MRealize how different models map onto different datasets.
+Realize how different models map onto different datasets.

 |    Time (Hour)   |    Lecture                            |    Details                                                            |
 |------------------|---------------------------------------|-----------------------------------------------------------------------|